-13The 2009 budget saw increases of 3%, before the full scale of the public finance crisis was realised.
+$^{^{13}}$ The 2009 budget saw increases of 3%, before the full scale of the public finance crisis was realised.
 Budget 2010 reduced the payment rates of the social welfare schemes applicable to those of working age by 4%.

-payments have increased faster than overall prices and even faster than wages (Income Support has increased by 8.2% while the mean wage has increased by 1.7%).
+Most social welfare payments increased annually in real terms over the years 2008-UK.
+2010 using the retail price index (RPI) or by the Rossi price index in the case of meanstested benefits.
+Since the Rossi index excludes housing costs and local taxes, welfare payments have increased faster than overall prices and even faster than wages (Income Support has increased by 8.2% while the mean wage has increased by 1.7%).
 Universal child benefits have also increased rapidly (+8%).
 While the basic element of the Child Tax Credit was not uprated, the child increment was increased by 7.2%.
 Redistribution towards the working poor was also accentuated, with an uprating of 6.7% of the working tax credit.
 The basic rate limit of income taxation increased in 2009 to £37,400 and remained constant in 2010 while a third rate of income tax was introduced that year (50% on incomes over £150,000).
-The personal tax allowance was increased by £130 for the tax years 2009-10 and removed for incomes above £100,000 in April 2010.
+The personal tax allowance was increased by £130 for the tax years 2009-10 and removed for incomes above $\pounds 100,000$ in April 2010.
 With regards to social insurance rates and bands, the upper earnings limit increased in April 2009 to align it with the threshold of the top income tax rate.
 The standard rate reduced from 17.5% to 15% in December 2009.